ppatoria/interview/rust_arc_vs_shared_ptr.md

 - **Rust** enforces strict memory safety rules through ownership, borrowing, and lifetimes, combined with concurrency primitives like `Arc` and `Mutex`.
 - **C++** relies on the programmer to manually manage memory and synchronization, which can lead to bugs and undefined behavior if not handled correctly.

 Rust’s model eliminates many classes of common concurrency and memory safety bugs that are prevalent in C++ by catching them at compile time, thus providing a safer and more robust approach to concurrent programming.
-If you have any specific scenarios or more questions, feel free to ask!